 Best roof lanterns for innovation -Sunsquare Lanterns

 One of the newest products from Sunsquare is the Aero Pyramid product.
-This is an electric opening lantern roof doing away with having full opening windows in the lantern roof.
+This is an electric opening lantern roof doing away with having full-opening windows in the lantern roof.
 Instead, the entire module opens thirty degrees to provide ventilation when needed.
 Sunsquare is another company providing contemporary, architectural and broad-ranging lantern roofs and rooflights.

-Also available by Sunsquare are full opening lantern roofs with automatic operation.
+Also available by Sunsquare are opening lantern roofs with automatic operation.
 For those looking at high-tech roofs, their Weather Pack features a rain and wind sensor, closing the lantern/skylight when the weather changes abruptly.

-Other lantern roof products worthy of mentioning
+Other lantern roof products

 Prefix Systems are also behind the innovative Refurbish My Conservatory Scheme.
 Refurbish My Conservatory offers a great home solution for homeowners with an old conservatory.
 The core elements of the original structure are retained.
 Meanwhile, other items are replaced with more energy-efficient and more modern materials.
-Consequently, Refurbish My Conservatory transforms an old, leaking and uncomfortable conservatory into a modern, usable room.
+Consequently, Refurbish My Conservatory transforms an old, leaking, uncomfortable conservatory into a modern, usable room.

 Quantal Roof System.